microsoft/react-native-macos/KeepingRecent.md

 # Keeping Recent on Facebook's Changes

 We aim to keep this forked repository as up to date as possible with [Facebook's repository](https://github.com/facebook/react-native).
-This document explains guidelines and responsibilities for pulling in the newest changes.
+This document explains guidelines and responsibilities for pulling in the newest changes with the eventual goal of pushing all our changes back to Facebook and the React-Native-Community repos and deforking.

 ## Merging a New Version of React Native
 1. Create a reference to a remote to Facebook's repo